bgoonz/gists-revamp/by-extension/markdown/python-intro.md

     TypeError: bad operand type for abs(): 'str'
 ```

-Let’s say you want to use a function that computes “to the power of”, for instance “`2` to the power of `5`”.
+Let’s say you want to use a function that computes “to the power of ", for instance “`2` to the power of `5` ".
 In Python, there’s an in-built function named `pow()`, which does just what we need.
 To `pow()`, you can pass two parameters and calculate the result.
 How do you do that?

 Will this work: `pow 2 5`?
 No, not at all.
 This code does not work as well: `pow(2 5)`. `pow(2, 5)` is the correct syntax.